 - Participates in the counseling and disciplinary process of students outlined in the student handbook and Kirtland’s academic appeal policies and procedures.

 - Communicates actions and decisions of the board of trustees and administration to instructional personnel.

 - Works with the faculty to obtain and maintain appropriate accreditations for all assigned general education and transfer programs.

 SUPERVISION – Works under the general supervision of the college president.

-- Three to five years of experience in a college administrative position, or combination of education and experience commensurate with the requirements of the position
+- Three to five years of experience in a college administrative position, or a combination of education and experience commensurate with the requirements of the position.

 * This job description is intended to describe the type and level of work being performed by a person in this position.
 It is not an exhaustive list of all duties and responsibilities required by a person so classified.